FBruzzesi/fbruzzesi.github.io/docs/blog/posts/2023-12-22-raise-if-prod.md

 ---
-draft: true
+draft: false
 date: 2023-12-22
 authors:
   - fbruzzesi
 categories:
   - TIL
+  - Python
+tags:
+  - Python
+  - Decorators
 ---

-# Raise if... "prod"
+# ❗Raise if... "prod"

 Last weekend I was meeting with a ex-colleague of mine and we were discussing about some python code, as one does during a weekend.